 Senior Vice President

 Lisa M. Vidacs is a senior vice president at the Federal Reserve Bank of Cleveland, overseeing the Corporate Communications and Engagement Department.
 After joining the Bank in 1987, she held management positions in both the Cash and Check Departments before being appointed assistant vice president in 2003.
 She was appointed vice president in 2005 and served as chair of the Bank Management Committee.
 In 2007, Ms. Vidacs was appointed senior vice president.
-She currently sits on the Bank’s Executive Leadership Team and serves as chair of the Federal Reserve System’s Subcommittee on Public Information.
+She currently sits on the Bank’s Executive Leadership Team.

 Outside the Cleveland Fed, she serves as president of the board of the Cleveland Furniture Bank.

 Ms. Vidacs earned a BBA in finance from Kent State University.
 She is a graduate of Leadership Cleveland and of the BAI Graduate School of Bank Operations and Technology conducted by BAI and Vanderbilt University.